openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 /*
  * Call OS to change permissions, type, or notify EACCEPT done after TRIM.
  *
- * @param[in] addr start address of the memory to change protections.
+ * @param[in] addr Start address of the memory to change protections.
- * @param[in] length length of the area.
+ * @param[in] length Length of the area.
 This must be a multiple of the page size.
- * @param[in] flags this must be OR'ed of following:
+ * @param[in] flags This must be OR'ed of following:
  *            SGX_EMA_PROT_READ
  *            SGX_EMA_PROT_WRITE
  *            SGX_EMA_PROT_EXEC